For various historical reasons, East Timor has never had maritime boundaries.

 Not only would permanent boundaries bring some closure to the Timorese’s long and determined struggle to become an independent and sovereign nation, but they could deliver a significant income to the second poorest country in Asia.

-For example, the Greater Sunrise gas field located 100 kilomtres from East Timor’s coastline is expected to generate about $40 billion in government revenues.
-If boundaries were established in accordance with international law, Greater Sunrise would lie entirely within East Timor’s Exclusive Economic Zone.
+For example, the Greater Sunrise gas field located 100 kilomtres from East Timor’s coastline is expected to generate over $10 billion in government revenues.
+If boundaries were established in accordance with current international law, most, if not all, of Greater Sunrise would lie within East Timor’s Exclusive Economic Zone.

 The Timor Sea Justice Campaign is comprised of concerned Australians of various ages, backgrounds and political persuasion who all want our Government to give East Timor a fair go.